MICHAEL D. HAGGE, MArch, MCRP

 C. Program Requirements

-- A total of 60 semester hours, including 6 hours of thesis studio or professional project
+- A minimum of 60 semester hours, including 6 hours of thesis studio or professional

 - A total of 36 semester hours of Architecture core courses, consisting of 18 semester

 hours of advanced architectural design studios (ARCH 7711, 7712, 7713), 9 semester